-Date: October 25th, 2006 Time: 1300 hours-1500hrs Place: TBA
+Date: October 18th, 2007 Time: 1300 hours-1420hrs Place: Portable J

-EVALUATION FOR NS 3690 Winter 2007
+EVALUATION FOR NS 3690 Winter 2008

-1. Critique Two (2) Research Reports Part II: Value: 10% of Final Grade
+1. Critique a Research Report Part II: Value: 10% of Final Grade

-Students will critique the same two research reports (one qualitative and one quantitative) from the fall semester using the criteria outlined in the text and information from seminars/lectures.
+Students will critique a research report (either a qualitative or a quantitative) which is instructor chosen using the criteria outlined in the text and information from seminars/lectures.
 Please refer to Chapter 17 in Polit and Beck, 2007 for guiding questions to use when critiquing a research article.
 APA and scholarly writing formats are to be used.